Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Cosserat Rod Model --- Local-Frame Formulation

 For the experimental validation of the proposed physics-informed neural MPC, we employ a soft pneumatic actuator featuring three fiber-reinforced chambers evenly distributed around its circumference (see \figref{fig_actuator}).
 The actuator's main body is molded using Smooth-On's EcoFlex 00-50 silicone, while the base and tip caps are fabricated from Smooth-On's Dragon Skin 30 silicone.
 Further information about the actuator is given in~\cite{bartholdt_parameter_2021}.
 During the experiments, the actuator is mounted onto an ATI Mini40 force-torque sensor, and markers for motion capturing are attached to its tip.
+The pressure in the pneumatic chambers is regulated by 5/3 proportional valves (Enfield, LS-V05s).
+As shown in \figref{fig_overview}, the valve is controlled at 1 kHz via a PID controller implemented in Simulink, interfaced through EtherCAT I/O modules (Beckhoff EL3164 and EL4004), with pressure feedback provided by sensors (First Sensors, 142BC30A-PCB) placed as close to the chambers as possible.
+The inner pressure-control loop, as well as the MPC and UKF, introduced in \sect{sec_pinn_mpc}, are executed on a Linux PC with the PREEMPT\_RT patch (Intel Core i7-14700K, Nvidia GeForce RTX 3070, 32 GB RAM).
+The PyTorch \ac{nempc} and C++ UKF were implemented as ROS services.
+The motion-capture cameras (OptiTrack, Prime 17W) are connected to a separate PC, which streams pose data over Ethernet (NatNet SDK).
+For data logging and live plotting, a dedicated PC connects to the real-time PC via Simulink's external mode.